devconcept/multer-gridfs-storage/README.md

 `aliases` | Optional array of strings to store in the file document's aliases field (default: `null`) `disableMD5` | If true, disables adding an md5 field to file data (default: `false`, available only on MongoDb >= 3.1)

 Any missing properties will use the defaults.
-Also note that each property must be supported by your installed version of MongoDb.
+Also, note that each property must be supported by your installed version of MongoDb.

 If you return `null` or `undefined` from the file function, the values for the current file will also be the defaults.
 This is useful when you want to conditionally change some files while leaving others untouched.